TSamson-QA/Fundamental_Project/README.md

 Through my project, I was able to maintain version control by only changing files directly on the dev branch.
 When features were fully working and implemented successfully, I merged the dev branch on to the Main branch.

+## Project Summary and Self Reflection:

+In this section, I will do a self-evaluation and reflect on what could have been done more effectively and what I would add in the future.

+### Self-Evaluation

+I found that during my project, I initally did struggle with implementation of the dynamic drop down menu.
+I was able to get it to work perfectly fine, but did not know how to call values that had been selected.
+With help from my instructor, though, I was finally able to get this to work.
+Looking back on this, I should have asked sooner, rather than spend time attempting to fix it myself, this would have saved time and allowed me to better implement other features.

+### Future Implementations

+Upon looking at my completed project, I thought on what i would do differently, and what else i could implement of I were to continue the application in the future.
+If i had more time to work on my project, I would have made a Many to Many relationship between the Models and the Paints tables.
+This would have allowed the user to have one model be associated with several different paints, more like what would actually be needed for painting a model.
+I would also like to implement Images into the application, displaying the model kit as well as the paints, and a finished product, when fully painted.

+Overall, i feel the project went well and met the MVP, as was originally planned, I am pleased with this outcome, but would have liked to make some minor changes.